Image: Journey of the Private Moon in the Arctic Magdalena fjord, by Leonid Tishkov (2010).

 Creative Climate Leadership training courses take place worldwide.
 They are facilitated by Julie’s Bicycle, a UK charity with almost ten years experience working on environmental issues in the cultural sector, in partnership with cultural and environmental agencies with on-the-ground experience in each location.

-The next training course will take place at the University of Arizona’s Biosphere 2 research facility from 8th – 14th March 2020.
+The next training course will take place at the Sigtuna Foundation from 22 – 26 March 2021 (arrivals 21 March).

 About the Creative Climate Leadership training course

-Topics will include: historical, scientific and political drivers of climate change; the role of cultural leadership within the global environmental and climate justice movements; leadership for climate action, including personal development and movement building; strategies for managing change; communicating climate change; empowering action; systems theory, and design thinking; interdisciplinary working, and more.
+Topics will include: historical, scientific and political drivers of climate change; the role of cultural leadership within the global environmental and climate justice movements; leadership for climate action, including personal development and movement building; strategies for managing change; communicating climate change; empowering action; interdisciplinary working, and more.

 The week will: